hoologic/use-dependencies/README.md

 ## useDependencies

-React hook for tying a callback to a React dependency list.
+React hook for tying a callback to a React dependency array.